xingchen0123/xingchen0123.github.io/index.md

 ## Working Papers
 - The Dynamics of Public Opinion on COVID-19 Policies in China (first author  with Jiakun Zheng, Jianhua Xu and Yana Jin). [[ssrn]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4667162)
-- Silent Suffering: Depression and Political Trust in China (first and corresponding author with Xiaoxiao Shen), RR.
 - Bridging Trust through Institution and Process: How Does Digital Government Increase Citizens’ Trust in Local Government? (first author with Hanchen Jiang), RR.
 - Power Illusion and Regime Support (first and corresponding author with Xiaoxiao Shen)